KhushiGanesh/KuKu-coin/README.md

 - **Token Name**: KuKu Coin
 - **Token Symbol**: K

-Start by logging in as `admin` to mint K tokens to other users, or creat
+Start by logging in as `admin` to mint K tokens to other users, or create regular user accounts to receive and transfer tokens!